It Started with The Weather Channel

 The Two-Click Goal

-First Click: Our goal is to provide an instant overview of current climate conditions - global temperature anomaly, atmospheric CO₂ levels, and Arctic sea ice extent.
+First Click: Our goal is to provide an instant overview of current climate conditions - all eight critical indicators at a glance.
 Each metric comes with clear visual indicators showing data quality and source reliability.

 Second Click: We aim to help you dive into historical context with interactive charts and trend analysis.
 Understand not just what's happening now, but how we got here and what it means.